forgedsoftware/measurementcommon/README.md

  - Deal with Gaussian cgs a subset of cgs as it's own system
  - Ability to prefer base units for units like: amperePerMetre, candelaPerSquareMetre, pascalSecond etc
  - Should atomic units have their own system? sub system of si? i.e. siAtomic
+ - Add 'constant' flag on units to denote universal constants
  - Needed Dimensions
   - electric flux (ΦE Φₑ - volt metre)
   - electric field strength (E - volt per metre)